Get Clean at our Meth Addiction Treatment Center

-Meth Rehab Center in California With a Non 12-Step Focus
+Meth Rehab in California with a Non-12-Step Focus

 Ranch Creek Recovery provides comprehensive methamphetamine addiction treatment in our private holistic rehab centers.
-We have a maximum of six clients in our rehab center at any one time; this allows our staff to give our residents the highest quality of care, and we work with you on getting the roots of your addiction.
-Our staff are highly qualified and are here to help you through your treatment.
+We have a maximum of six clients in our rehab center at any one time; this allows our staff to give each person the highest quality of care, and we work with you on getting to the roots of your addiction.
+Our staff members are highly qualified and are here to help you through your treatment.